hughobrien/zfs-remote-mirror/README.md

 	root@local# geli attach -d /dev/zvol/wd/vol
 	root@local# mount /dev/zvol/wd/vol.eli /wd/vol

 You may wish to define some shell functions (using *sudo*, or scripts with *setuid*) to handle the repetitive attaching and detaching.
-The contents of vol will be included in any snapshots and will be sent to the remote system during *zfs send*.
+The contents of *vol* will be included in any snapshots and will be sent to the remote system during *zfs send*.
 I recommend having the volume unmounted and detached before snapshotting though.

 Disaster Recovery
 -----------------
 One day, one of the following things will happen:

-* The motor in your USB drive will fail.
+* A motor or sensor in your USB drive [will fail](https://www.youtube.com/watch?v=Nr-RsGX6Ywk).
-* The [GoldenEye](https://en.wikipedia.org/wiki/GoldenEye) will be fired.
+* The [GoldenEye](https://www.youtube.com/watch?v=HHFXthl5IJo) will be fired.
 * A power surge will blow the regulator on the old laptop.
 * Someone will knock the remote drive onto the ground while cleaning.
 * A drive head will turn masochistic.
 * [Cosmic rays](https://en.wikipedia.org/wiki/Soft_error#Cosmic_rays_creating_energetic_neutrons_and_protons) will flip your bits.
 * The drive containing the OS will fail.

-In all but the last case, we must consider the drive totally lost.
+In all but the last two cases, we must consider the drive totally lost.
 It might happen to your local drive first, because it experiences more activity than the backup.
 It might happen to the remote drive first, because it lives in a room without central heating and is subject to wider temperature fluctuations.
 No matter how it happens, **it is going to happen**.

 **What shall we do when it does?** Simple.
 Buy a new drive.
 Set it up as above, create the first backup and then the incrementals as you've always done.
 Recycle the old drive.
 There's no need to worry about wiping it clean because everything is encrypted.
 It is enough to destroy whatever copies of the encryption key you have lying around.